sumguytho/spider/notes.md

 com/google/common/cache/CacheBuilder has frame 0x3f at offset 6551.

 com/threerings/editor/swing/TreeEditorPanel declares 6 max locals but some frame uses 7 in some of its methods.
+The frame in question comes after padding.